valkey-io/valkey-swift/Sources/Valkey/Documentation.docc/Pipelining.md

 let result = try await asyncResult
 ```

 Be careful when using a single connection across multiple Tasks though.
-The result of a command will only become available when the result of any previous command queued has been made available.
-So a command that either blocks the connection or takes a long time could affect the response time of commands that follow it.
+The result of a command only becomes available when the server makes available the result of the command previously queued.
+Because of this, a command that either blocks the connection or takes a long time can affect the response time of commands that follow it.

 You can find out more about pipelining of commands in the [Valkey documentation](https://valkey.io/topics/pipelining/).